Supova/Speaker-Recognition-System/README.md

 Speaker Recognition is the process through which a system can 'recognize' who is speaking by using speaker-specific information that is included in speech signals.
 It is generally used to verify identities.
 There are two methods through which speaker recognition is carried out - text dependent and text independent.
 The text dependent speaker recognition strategy requires the speaker to provide utterances of key words or sentences, i.e. the same text is used for both training and testing.
 The text independent speaker recognition strategy does not rely on specific text being spoken.

+Speaker Recognition has two phases: Enrollment and Recognition.
+- Enrollment: During enrollment, the speaker's voice is recorded and a number of the voice features are extracted to create a voice print that uniquely identifies the speaker.
+The voice print in our project is the training data that we have been provided.
+- Recognition: During this process, the provided speaker's audio sample is compared against the created voice print and the speaker's identity is verified.
+The audio sample in our project is the test data that we have been provided.

 In this project, we will be implementing the text dependent speaker recognition strategy by the process of feature matching techniques in which the time axes of an input speech sample and reference templates or reference models of the registered speaker are aligned and the similarities between them are then accumulated from the beginning to the end of the utterance.

 # Procedure for Speaker Recognition